 What is it?

-Lifestyle Medicine bridges the gap between health promotion and clinical practice with a multidisciplinary, whole system approach to the chronic disease problem.
+In practical terms, Lifestyle Medicine bridges the gap between health promotion and clinical practice with a multidisciplinary, whole system approach to the chronic and lifestyle-related disease problem.

-In Australia the field has grown under the guidance of us, the Australasian Society of Lifestyle Medicine (ASLM), while internationally the field has been growing rapidly since around 2004, with numerous societies and colleges around the world.
+In Australasia the field has grown under the guidance of ASLM, while internationally the field has been growing rapidly since around 2004, now with numerous societies and colleges around the world.

 Why is it needed?